 The reading list may be supplemented with material given in the teaching sessions, and such material can also be tested at the exam.
 The course demands a certain amount of self-study, as the entire reading list cannot be taught in class.

 All teaching is given in English.

-Assessment will take the form of a written assignment of approximately 2,000-3,000 words.
+Assessment will take the form of a two-week home exam.

 Grades A to F are used in assessment.